Tharun-de/school/README.md

 ## Troubleshooting
 If Vercel shows an error about `routes-manifest.json`, ensure the project is imported as a static site (Framework Preset: "Other") and that Output Directory is `out/`.

+If images fail to load for program cards, a client-side fallback swaps to `/homeace.jpeg` (see `components/ProgramCard.tsx`).

+If the promotional popup is too frequent, set `siteContent.marketingModal.showOncePer` to `"session"` or disable via `enabled: false` in `data/content.js`.

 ## License
 MIT (or your preferred license)